umrover/mrover-workspace/jarvis_files/README.md

 ## Technical Documentation

 Technical documentation for the Jarvis build system is a work in progress.
-The Python docstrings provided for the functions in `buildlib.py` and `tasks.py` ought to be moderately useful for anyone who wishes to work on Jarvis, but improvements are in the works.
+The Python docstrings provided for the functions in `buildlib.py` and the `tasks/` directory ought to be moderately useful for anyone who wishes to work on Jarvis, but improvements are in the works.

 ## Future goals

-- Add support for generating `systemd` unit files from MRover components.
+- Add support for playing Ansible playbooks.
-- Add support for setting up the system using Ansible.
+- Add support for the mbed CLI build system.
-- Add support for non-Linux operating systems.